reruo321/OS-Self-Study/00002-Buffer-Overflow/Stack-Buffer-Overflow/README.md

 4. Information Leak

 ### Notes
+1. When examining the program, the exact addresses, immediates, or instructions from my project may be different in yours!
+Despite the same environment with the same computer, they can be changed every single time you start the GDB.

-1. The practice assumes there is no ASLR in an exploited environment.
-If ASLR is enabled, the probability to succeed an exploitation becomes `Bytes-of-NOP-Sleds / Range-of-Address-Randomization`.
+2. The practice assumes there is no ASLR in an exploited environment.
+If ASLR is enabled, the probability to succeed an exploitation becomes `Bytes-of-NOP-Sled / Range-of-Address-Randomization`.
 It is the the most efficient exploitation formula when considering just two factors.

 ![divvssub](https://github.com/reruo321/OS-Self-Study/assets/48712088/530e82d0-4ade-437f-afa7-ef1c0ebfd7e7)

-When we exploit by overwriting a return address, other exploiting patterns - such as considering all cases of placing the starting sleds in the offset `0 ~ (Range-of-Address-Randomization - Bytes-of-NOP-Sleds)` in byte-address, like the right side of the figure, is also okay.
+When we exploit by overwriting a return address, other exploiting patterns - such as considering all cases of placing the starting sled in the offset `0 ~ (Range-of-Address-Randomization - Bytes-of-NOP-Sled)` in byte-address, like the right side of the figure, is also okay.
 However, because of the data alignment, the return address will be always word-address aligned.
 (It will lie one of the rows in the figure.)
 Therefore, it only increases the denominator, decreases the probability, so becomes less efficient way to exploit.

-2. When examining the program, the exact addresses, immediates, or instructions from my project may be different in yours!
-Despite the same environment with the same computer, they can be changed every single time you start the GDB.
+3. According to the *Notes 2*, it is good to increase the bytes of NOP sled to succeed in the exploit as many as we can.
+The more NOPs you have, the more chance for you to land in the sled.
+However, the upper limit of them is `BUFFER_BYTES - SHELLCODE_BYTES`, meaning it will be hard to exploit a tiny buffer.

+   In this case, you can exploit with the **environment variables**!
+Find the return addresses of the variables, overwrite one of them, and exploit.
+(I will explain it in detail later...)

 ## 1. Prerequisites
 ### Disabling ASLR